rahimjad/anon-uploadir/README.md

 ---
 ## Steps to get the Client running locally:

-I chose to use [react-boilerplate](https://github.com/react-boilerplate/react-boilerplate) for the client.
-Mostly because I have not tried it before and I've heard good things about the dev experience.
-Start up instructions as per the original README below:
+I chose to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) for the client.
+Mostly because it is fairly lightweight and easy to get going.
+Feel free to look at the client README for more info.

 1. Make sure that you have Node.js v8.15.1 and npm v5 or above installed.
-1. Run `npm run setup` in order to install dependencies and clean the git repo.
+1. Run `npm install` in order to install dependencies and clean the git repo.
 1. Run `npm start` to get the server going
 1. Navigate to `http://localhost:3000` to get going!